CyberCherney/cybercherney.github.io/_posts/2025-07-26-Obsidian_Daily_Driver.md

 # Obsidian + Plugins Breakdown

-DISCLAIMER: Community plugins are not always safe, the once I chose I have been using for long enough to consider them safe but if you take a serious and cautious approach to safety and security investigate them yourself before usage.
+DISCLAIMER: Community plugins are not always safe, the ones I chose I have been using for long enough to consider them safe but if you take a serious and cautious approach to safety and security investigate them yourself before usage.

 ## Obsidian